 Carshalton High School for Girls has a strong ethos of pastoral care which we feel is exemplified through our Student Support Department and Head of Year System.
 Each year group is led by a Head of Year and assisted by an Assistant Head of Year and Pastoral Support Officer (PSO).
-The Head of Year, PSO, Deputy Headteacher (Pastoral) and Deputy SENDCo meet fortnightly in Inclusion meetings to ensure all students receive the support they need.
+During fortnightly in Inclusion meetings the Pastoral Team meet with the SENDCo and DSL to ensure all students receive the support they need.
 Where is has been identified that a student requires additional support for their social and emotional needs, they can be referred to both internal and external specialist services which include:

 - Mentoring by pastoral assistants

 - ELSA

+- Drawing & Talking

 - Social skills / Nurture groups

 - Behaviour groups

 - Access to specialist support e.g. CAMHS (Child and Adolescent Mental Health Service),

 Jigsaw4U, Speech and Language Therapist, Drama therapy, the School Counsellor